 International human resource management is one of the more tricky elements of running a global business.
 As we have talked about previously in this post about the importance of international growth roughly 47% of middle market companies earn at least half of their revenues from international business, so although managing international human resources may be difficult it becomes more necessary as you grow.
 With that being said we wanted to point out some of the biggest issues that we see happening when a company is managing international human resources:

 1. Intellectual Property (IP) Issues

-Understanding the differences of the “Work Made for Hire” laws on a country to country basis can really throw companies for a loop.
-Here is a great article about the major differences between some of the larger players out there, you can assume the regulations get more particular in some of the less westernized countries.
+Understanding the differences of the "Work Made for Hire" laws on a country-to-country basis can really throw companies for a loop.
 The largest red flag we throw is when we hear that a business has contractors internationally who are working on/with proprietary company assets.
-In some countries it is actually illegal to have an exclusive working agreement with someone who is not a full time employee.
-Even though you may think you have an iron clad contractor agreement, it does not mean that your contractor is not working with your direct competition in country.
+In some countries, it is actually illegal to have an exclusive working agreement with someone who is not a full time employee.
+Even though you may think you have an iron-clad contractor agreement, it does not mean that your contractor is not working with your direct competition in country.

 2. Managing Labor Laws in Each Country

 Most our our clients are already in three or more international locations, which means they have to stay up to date on three or more countries ever-changing labor laws.
 Thus far we have not found a single software solution that can manage payroll and compliance in 190+ sovereign nations of the world, but the closest we know of is Celergo with their impressive 140+ countries.
 Celergo is also one of the few companies we know of that will accept compliance liability if their information is incorrect.
 What if you do not have the ability to work with a company like Celergo or you are working in one of the countries that they do not cover?
 We have found that there are only two ways to be successful in managing compliance and those are:

 - Have a local national who is an expert in the country you are working in, and who alerts you of compliance issues